openoct/OCT-Spectrometer-800nm/Mechanics/Note.md

 # Printed Components

 This spectrometer contains 3D printed components made of PLA using a Bambu P1S 3D printer.
 Further printing specification are included in the assembly instructions.
-The printer contains three 3D components:
+The printer contains three 3D components.
+They have been converted to .stp CAD files for inter-program usage:

 The [Grating Casing 1.](Grating%Casing%1.stp)